moritzblum/word_embedding_space_exploration/README.md

  circle (verb) → encircle (verb) but rich (adj) → enrich (verb), large (adj) → enlarge (verb), rapture (noun) → enrapture (verb), slave (noun) → enslave (verb).

-Excluding some words which follow morphological derivations, would yield a test set that can be reconstructed, because the RNN can learn the semantic of the derivation rules.
+Excluding some words which follow morphological derivations, would yield a validation set that can be reconstructed, because the RNN can learn the semantic of the derivation rules.